Caip Lab

 Skills:

-• Volunteers will be trained on tasks related to the study.
+• Volunteers will be trained in-person on tasks related to the study.
 We expect volunteers to commit to a minimum of 6 hours a week working on the study.
-This weekly commitment consists of 1/2 time assisting in participants completing studies and 1/2 time assisting in work related to the functioning of the CAIP lab, including weekly meetings.
+Additionally, we expect volunteers to commit roughly 4 hours in assisting in work related to the functioning of the CAIP lab, including weekly meetings and professional development meetings.

 Contact:

-Dr. Andres De Los Reyes (adlr@umd.edu) to arrange for an appointment.
+Dr. Andres De Los Reyes ([email protected]) or the lab at [email protected].

 Powered by Create your own unique website with customizable templates.